basaberi6/C6_ML5/Models/Readme.md

 ## 📦 Models Folder – README

 This folder contains the notebooks and assets for training, evaluating, and analyzing machine learning models for predicting sales performance using the Superstore dataset.
+03_model_training.ipynb is based on [nadeli11] model as the baseline and teammate_model.ipynb is based on [MuradAhmed00] that had the best performance.

 ---